-If you’ve been searching for health benefit options to offer your employees, you’ve likely come across QSEHRA (Qualified Small Employer Health Reimbursement Arrangement).
-Also known as a small business HRA, a QSEHRA allows small employers to contribute tax-free to their employees’ qualified medical expenses without offering group health insurance.
+If you’ve been searching for health benefit options to offer your employees, you’ve likely come across a qualified small employer health reimbursement arrangement (QSEHRA).
+A type of small business health reimbursement arrangement (HRA), a QSEHRA allows small employers to contribute tax-free to their employees’ qualified medical expenses without offering group health insurance.

-If you’re not sure whether QSEHRA or small group health insurance is better for your business, read this comparison to make an informed decision.
+If you’re not sure whether a qualified small employer HRA or providing small group health insurance coverage is better for your business, read this comparison to make an informed decision.
+You can also compare a QSEHRA to an individual coverage HRA (ICHRA) to evaluate the difference between them, too.

-But, if you are ready to offer a QSEHRA, we’ve broken down the 10 key steps to setting up a QSEHRA to help you get the ball rolling.
+But, if you are ready to offer a QSEHRA as part of your employee benefits, we’ve broken down the 10 key steps to setting up a QSEHRA to help you get the ball rolling.

 Step 1: Make sure you’re an eligible employer